 (c) medical certificates (if applicable).

-19.2 Candidates are encouraged to seek advice from academic skills advisors available via Student Services and Engagement (Student Central), their supervisors and the relevant Associate Dean (Research) to discuss their situation and to develop their response.
+21.2 Candidates are encouraged to seek advice from academic skills advisors available via Student Services and Engagement (Student Central), to discuss their situation and to develop their response.
 Candidates may also seek counselling from Student Wellbeing, advice on the processes from the Student Ombudsman, and/or assistance from the Student Guild.

-19.3 The relevant Associate Dean (Research) considers the representations of the candidate in response to the show cause request and in consultation with the relevant Head of School, determines whether to:
+21.3 The Head of School considers the representations of the candidate in response to the show cause request and determines whether to:

 (a) Continue candidature, with any subsequent conditions; or

-(b) Recommend termination of candidature to the Executive Dean.
+(b) Recommend termination of candidature to the Dean, Graduate Studies.

-19.4 The relevant Associate Dean (Research) returns completed documentation to the Office of Research for quality assurance, and will report all outcomes of invitations to show cause to the Research Degrees Committee as part of regular candidature progression reporting.
+21.4 All completed documentation is sent to the Office of Research for quality assurance and will report all outcomes of invitations to show cause to the Research Degrees Committee, or Chairperson acting on behalf of the committee, as part of regular candidature progression reporting.

-20.1 The Executive Dean considers the representations of the candidate in response to the show cause request together with the recommendation to terminate candidature made by the Associate Dean (Research).
-The Executive Dean may terminate candidature if:
+22.1 The Dean, Graduate Studies considers the representations of the candidate in response to the show cause request together with the recommendation to terminate candidature made by the Head of School.
+The Dean, Graduate Studies may terminate candidature if:

 (a) the student has failed to:

 - respond to the invitation to show cause within the specified timeframe; or